- Are your wheat starch products gluten-free?

 What is the nutritional profile of your products?

 We can provide nutritional data for each ingredient on request.
-Please contact a member of our sales team.
+Please contact a member of our Sales Department.

 Is there any discomfort from ingesting your fiber?